V4Fire/Client/src/components/super/i-dynamic-page/README.md

 # components/super/i-dynamic-page

-This module provides a super class for all non-root page components.
+This module provides a superclass for all non-root page components.

 ## Synopsis